camylawojcik/Spark/Spark.md

     - Application (in code) (__have the highest precedence__)
     - You can check in the spark UI or from command line spark2-shell --name "Super spark shell" --conf "spark.eventLog.dir=/stackexchange

+  - __YARN__  Yet Another Resource Negotiator
+    - Cluster management technology that came to life as well as called Hadoop Next Generation or Hadoop 2